sst/sst/.changeset/nasty-rules-wash.md

 ---
-"sst": minor
+"sst": patch
 ---

-feat: allow a secret to be encrypted with a custom KMS key
+RDS: grant KMS permission if secret is encrypted with custom KMS key